yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by step - Continuous delivery in Azure DevOps.md

     ![GitHub Branch settings for the repository](../Media/hol-ex2-task3-step1-1.png "Branch Protection Rules")

 2. Click on the `Add rule` button to add a new branch protection rule for the `main` branch.
-Be sure to specify `main` in the branch name pattern field - enable the following options and click on the `Create` button to create the branch protection rule.
+Be sure to specify `main` in the branch name pattern field.
+Enable the following options and click on the `Create` button to create the branch protection rules:

         - Require pull request reviews before merging
         - Require status checks to pass before merging